LaurentVeyssier/time-serie-Sales-forecasting-with-Prophet/README.md

 In this notebook, Prophet model is used to forecast Sales at store level with high seasonality effects.

 # Dataset
-The dataset used collects daily sales from over 1000 stores and 31 months resulting into over 1 million transaction logs.
-In addition to transactions, the dataset includes information about promotions and holiday periods at store level.
-This is used to incorporate holiday information during forecasting step.
+The dataset used collects daily historical sales data from 1,115 Rossmann stores over 31 months resulting into 1+ million transaction records.
+In addition to transactions, the dataset includes information about promotions, competition and holiday periods at store level.
+This info is used to incorporate holidays during forecasting step.
 The dataset is available on kaggle [here](https://www.kaggle.com/c/rossmann-store-sales/data).

 # Project structure